 Most women in rural Burkina Faso are responsible for providing food for their families, they spend an outsized amount of time looking for key resources, and mostly rely on farming.
 Their plots are usually small and of inferior quality, lacking the necessary inputs.
 In particular, the quantity of fertilizer is dangerously low nationwide, resulting in plots of land that are incapable of producing to their full potential.
 Moreover, female farmers are even less likely to have access to fertilizer.

-FarmSahel is addressing this issue by providing quality fertilizer needed to ensure growth in current agricultural climates.
-By offering fertilizer to smallholder women farmers, and training them to use it properly, farm productivity will be dramatically increased.
-While the need for more fertilizer is always essential, right now is the growing season for hearty vegetables, and the need is even more crucial.
+FarmSahel is addressing this issue by providing organic seeds and organic pesticide needed to ensure growth in current agricultural climates.
+By offering high quality inputs to smallholder women farmers, and training them to use it properly, farm productivity will be dramatically increased.
+This project not only allows women farmers to be financially independent but also allows students to consume healthy food because the production will be used for school lunch.

-This project will help break the cycle of poverty and provide food security by enabling 250 smallholder women farmers to increase their productivity and grow incomes.
+This project will help break the cycle of poverty and provide food security by enabling 500 smallholder women farmers to increase their productivity and grow incomes.
 These higher yields will empower women to increase their ability to participate in the global food market.
-By helping women farmers in Burkina Faso "grow", this project will create local jobs by training field workers to assist farmers on using fertilizer efficiently and adopting best sustainable practices in farming.
+Since the production will be used for school lunch, it will provide a nutritious diet for children and help establish a foundation for healthy eating habits and nutritional knowledge that a child can apply throughout life.

 This project has provided additional documentation in a DOCX file (projdoc.docx).